frozenjs/frozenjs.github.io/markdown/2013-04-25-building-breakouts.md

 ### Use lodash

 [Lodash](http://lodash.com/) is a great general purpose javascript utility library.
-It has everything that underscore has, with much better performance.
+It has everything that underscore has, but with much better performance.

-16 milliseconds to take input, update game state, and render is not very much time.
-You want to make sure that common low-level javascript tasks perform as quickly as possible.
+Sixteen milliseconds to handle user input, update game state, and render to the screen is not very much time.
+You'll want to make sure that common low-level javascript tasks perform as quickly as possible.

 Also, we tended to often re-imlpement certain javascript functions in various games.
-With lodash we were able to DRY up quite a bit of code.
-Because it supports AMD, we were able to easily include it in our project and build it into our minified javascript output.
+With lodash we were able to [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself) up quite a bit of code.
+Because it supports [AMD](http://requirejs.org/docs/whyamd.html), we were able to easily include it in our project and build it into our minified javascript output.

 Lodash will be built into the next version of FrozenJS.